KitwanaSh/computer_vision_wl_im_cl/README.md

 The journey began with the training data (`train_labels.csv` and `train_features/`), containing 16,000 images with labels across the eight species.
 Each row had an `id`, `filepath`, and one-hot-encoded species columns.
 The validation and test sets (`test_features.csv`) followed a similar structure, with `id` as the index, `filepath`, and an additional `site` column for test data, but no labels for the latter.

+One the second thought, the reason why we don't have the `image folders` (train and test features) is because of the huge size of it.
+I couldn't push them all.
+But if you wish to have them i updload both folders in my google drive.
+React out whenever you want.

 To handle this, I built a custom PyTorch `Dataset` class, `ConserVisionDataset`, to:
 - Load images from `filepath` using PIL.
 - Apply transformations: resize to 224x224, convert to tensor, and normalize with ImageNet stats (`mean=[0.485, 0.456, 0.406]`, `std=[0.229, 0.224, 0.225]`).